Funding your study

 - Veterinary Health: Royal Veterinary College staff members and on-campus alumni receive a bursary of 20% on fees (except resits) for the College's two distance-learning programmes.

-- Veterinary Health: Commonwealth Scholarships are open to nationals of developing Commonwealth countries and usually available in the first half of every year.
+- Veterinary Epidemiology and Public Health: Commonwealth Scholarships are open to nationals of developing Commonwealth countries.

 - United Nations (UNESCO, FAO, UNDP, UNEP etc).